Our Trek Leaders

 Our Niugini Guides and Carriers

-Our Niugini guides and carriers are the grandsons of the legendary 'fuzzy-wuzzy angels' and come from the villages we trek through.
-They are just as dedicated to getting you safely across the trail as their grandfathers were to our diggers.
+Our Niugini guides and carriers are the grandsons of the legendary 'fuzzy-wuzzy angels' from the villages we trek through.
+They are simply 'masters of their environment' and just as dedicated to getting you safely across the trail as their grandfathers were for our diggers.

 Our History